akryl-kt/akryl-core/README.md

 - Context
 - Hooks

-To use JSX-like syntax you must install [akryl-dom](https://github.com/akryl-kt/akryl-dom) library.
+To use JSX-like syntax you need to install [akryl-dom](https://github.com/akryl-kt/akryl-dom) library.

 ## Components